GeorgeWebDevCy/drousia-map/README.md

 working.
 Update this file to change the built-in locations.

 ## Changelog
+### 2.48.0
+- Map centers and zooms using the driving shortcode settings
 ### 2.47.0
 - Map loads without markers until a route is selected
 ### 2.46.1